okzun/docs/api-list.md

 ```

 ## Users
 ---
+>NOTE: This may or not be wrapped in API.
+The functionality already exists in Cognito and we may just interact directly with Cognito for simplicity at the moment.

 `GET /users`  - return all users. *This should not be implemented or only at super admin*